CURIOSSorg/curioss.org/content/about/contact.md

 type: wide
 ---

 CURIOSS is a Community for University and Research Institution OSPOs.
-If you want to find out more about the CURIOSS community, please fill in the form below.
+If you want to find out more about the CURIOSS community, please drop us an email @ info@curioss.org.
 A member of the CURIOSS organizing team will be in contact.

+/*
 <section class="section" style="padding-top: 20px; padding-bottom: 20px;">
   <div class="container">
    <div class="col-md-6">